close

 Words: 1104|Pages: 2.5|6 min read

 When Satan says “Better to reign in Hell than serve in Heav’n,” he becomes a true advocate for freewill.
 He has gone against what he considered a tyrannical leader, lost, and reemerges as a classical tragic hero reminiscent of the likes of Ulysses.
-Sir Walter Raleigh compares Satan to Prometheus, yet adding that his “fearless antagonism of Omnipotence makes him either a fool or a hero.”
+Sir Walter Raleigh compares Satan to Prometheus, yet adds that his “fearless antagonism of Omnipotence makes him either a fool or a hero.”
 With the proliferation of copies of Paradise Lost throughout the centuries, Satan emerges as the star character of the Epic.
-The fascination lies in his charming oratory skills, and beauty, juxtaposed with an uncanny ability to awaken pathos in the reader.
-The place of Satan as character in Paradise Lost is the great ongoing debate.
+The fascination lies in his charming oratory skills and beauty, juxtaposed with an uncanny ability to awaken pathos in the reader.
+The place of Satan as a character in Paradise Lost is the great ongoing debate.
 Is he a tragic hero?
 Is he an irredeemable villain?
 Is he a farce of political power?
 Book I seems to set him up as a tragic hero, with the beginning in media res, invocation of the Muse, and following the conventions of an Epic poem.
-Book II however, starts off with a decidedly political setting, possibly highlighting Milton’s own political stance, as he went into hiding for supporting a republican revolution even after the Restoration.
-Through a series of carefully crafted devices, Milton writes a sophisticate Machiavellian political speech, hinting at the flaws of the Monarchy.
-One should note however, that Milton as the narrator, skillfully dismantles his charisma, leaving the reader somewhat confused over their overall feelings.
+Book II, however, starts off with a decidedly political setting, possibly highlighting Milton’s own political stance, as he went into hiding for supporting a republican revolution even after the Restoration.
+Through a series of carefully crafted devices, Milton writes a sophisticated Machiavellian political speech, hinting at the flaws of the Monarchy.
+One should note, however, that Milton as the narrator skillfully dismantles his charisma, leaving the reader somewhat confused over their overall feelings.

-The use of repetition is centered around the idea of “rising” from the depths to which they have fallen, emphasizing Satan as a more of a demagogue, motivating his troupes, rather than the previously established tragic hero.
+The use of repetition is centered around the idea of “rising” from the depths to which they have fallen, emphasizing Satan as more of a demagogue, motivating his troops, rather than the previously established tragic hero.
 The narrator repeats certain words in close groups, emphasizing their thematic importance in the narrative.
 Before Satan’s speech, the narrator employs the word “high” three times in ten lines of opening.
-It is interesting to note that as he speaks “Thus high uplifted beyond hope aspires/ Beyond thus high, insatiate to pursue,” (II.12-13), it seems impossible not to register a tone of deep irony.
+It is interesting to note that as he speaks, “Thus high uplifted beyond hope aspires/ Beyond thus high, insatiate to pursue” (Milton, 2005, p.
+12-13), it seems impossible not to register a tone of deep irony.
 He is reminding the reader of the reality of the situation, by drawing attention to the fact that Satan seems unshaken by his colossal defeat.
 He is mocking Lucifer’s infantile attitude right as he is about to give an eloquently motivating address.
 This debilitates the impact that the rest of the passage would have had.
 Satan also draws attention to specific words in order to inspire the council.
-“Will” is used in the sense of “to be going to”,(“[…] For none sure will claim Hell/ Precedence, none whose portion is so small/ Of present pain that with ambitious mind/ Will covet more!”
-II.32-35), however, considering it can also denote the expression of a promise, or the power to act of one’s own volition, seems an unlikely coincidence.
+“Will” is used in the sense of “to be going to” (“[…] For none sure will claim Hell/ Precedence, none whose portion is so small/ Of present pain that with ambitious mind/ Will covet more!”
+Milton, 2005, p.
+32-35), however, considering it can also denote the expression of a promise, or the power to act of one’s own volition, seems an unlikely coincidence.
 God gave mankind freewill, and this theme is explored throughout Paradise Lost.
-Another repeated motifs is this sense of increasing stakes by employing “more”, “and”, or inflectional suffixed words (“happier” II.
-24/ “greatest” II.29).
-Much like his poem “L’Allegro”, Milton does this to “add” this element of epic, however, unlike his invocation of Mirth, here, his purpose seems to make of Satan’s demagogic speech border on the outlandish.
+Another repeated motif is this sense of increasing stakes by employing “more,” “and,” or inflectional suffixed words (“happier” Milton, 2005, p.
+24/ “greatest” Milton, 2005, p.
+29).
+Much like his poem “L’Allegro,” Milton does this to “add” this element of epic, however, unlike his invocation of Mirth, here, his purpose seems to make Satan’s demagogic speech border on the outlandish.

 The passage is rich in style that highlights all aspects of Satan as a character.
-The verse is purposely rhythmic in the way it emphasizes certain themes by repetition of words, poignant punctuation and shifting tones.
+The verse is purposely rhythmic in the way it emphasizes certain themes by repetition of words, poignant punctuation, and shifting tones.
 The beginning of Book II is without a doubt an allegory of Monarchy, which Milton is heavily critical of.
 It removes actual freewill and is never in the service of the greater good.
 Milton is in favor of a more Aristotelian democracy.
-The truly tragic aspect, is that this seemingly inspirational leader, is completely apathetic or delusional about their situation, as he assumes that his throne is safe from prying eyes.
+The truly tragic aspect is that this seemingly inspirational leader is completely apathetic or delusional about their situation, as he assumes that his throne is safe from prying eyes.
 This deeply flawed premise may be the reason readers have been so drawn to the character of Satan over the centuries: He is a broken man.
 He is all of us.

-Baumlin, James S. "Epic and Allegory in "Paradise Lost", Book II."
-College Literature 14.2 (1987): 167-77.
-Web.
+Baumlin, J. S. (1987).
+Epic and Allegory in "Paradise Lost", Book II.
+College Literature, 14(2), 167-177.

 Get a custom paper now from our expert writers.